Leo Klejn: Persecution

 Klejn continued to chafe against the Party-backed academic establishment as a teacher.
 In the 1960s, he organised a series of seminars on the Varangian theory of the origins of the Kievan Rus' where he contradicted the anti-Normanist position.
 Then in the seventies he began working on theoretical problems in history and archaeology—a subject that had been completely neglected since Stalin's purges of academia in the 1930s—and found himself contradicting the orthodox Marxist theory of historical materialism.
 His frequent publication in foreign journals also caused alarm.

 In the early 1970s Klejn's brother Boris, then teaching in a Grodno institute, was dismissed and stripped of his degree and title for speaking against the introduction of Soviet troops into Czechoslovakia.
-His friendship with the disgraced Belarusian writer Vasil Bykov also played a part in this.
 Then in 1981 Klejn himself was arrested for homosexuality on the orders of the KGB.
 During a search pornography was planted on him, but too crudely, and the court could not accept the evidence.
 Nevertheless, Klejn was convicted and imprisoned.
 The scholarly community, however, interpreted this as an attempt to get rid of a troublemaker rather than a genuine accusation and came to his defence.
 Klejn neither affirmed nor denied the charge, even after homosexuality was decriminalised, on the basis that an individual's sexual orientation is not the concern of society or the state.
 But in his account he relates a parallel "investigation" conducted by his fellow inmates (to determine his treatment) which concluded he was not a homosexual.
 Eventually the initial sentence was overturned by a higher court and commuted to eighteen months detention, which by this time Klejn had almost served.
 After his release Klejn, like his brother, was stripped of his degree and title.
 He recorded his prison experiences under the pen name Lev Samoylov in the journal Neva and in his own name in the book The World Turned Upside Down.